microsoft/customer-insights-azure-data-workshop/lab03.md

 ## Step 2: Export entities to Synapse

-1. On the “Set up Azure Synapse Analytics export” pane, choose the connection you just setup, name your export “SynapseExport”, name your Synapse Serverless SQL database name “CustomerInsightsExport”.
+1. On the **Set up Azure Synapse Analytics export** pane, choose the connection you just setup, name your **export SynapseExport**, name your Synapse Serverless SQL database name **CustomerInsightsExport**.
 Select the Customer entity to export.
-Then click Save.
+Then click **Save**.

     ![](images/lab03/media/image8.png)

     ![](images/lab03/media/image9.png)

-1. Then press the “Run all” button at the top of the Exports screen:
+1. Then press the **Run all** button at the top of the Exports screen:

     ![](images/lab03/media/image10.png)